Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 His tongue snaked the air over the fire for a moment once he’d got Vemun down on some blankets, and he sat next to Tilly. "...Good berries.
 Must be bad."

 Tilly laughed, in an explosive, sad way. "...Yeah.
-We, uh… we got an update.
+We, uh... we got an update.
 It’s not good news."

 The Singer used a cloth to lift the clay pot out of the fire, and poured it into three small cups.
 "You know why the Array down now?"

 "Yeah.
 One of them exploded.
 Killed thousands of people."
 Tilly sighed.
 "So they’re all shut down until we can make sure it won’t ever happen again.
 Which might take years.
-So… we’re all being recalled to Earth."
+So... we’re all being recalled to Earth."

 Both Singer and Vemik blinked.